June 25, 2021

 But the monks didn’t feel compelled to the berries, and some even believed they were the devil’s work.
 So they threw the berries in the fire.
 That’s when the heavenly scent of the roasting berries filled the room, and they decided to try them out.
 After removing them from the fire, they crushed berries and poured hot water over them.

 And that, my friends, is how the first cup of coffee was made according to Ethiopian legends.

 The point isn’t how coffee was discovered, but rather when.
 It is said that Kaldi lived during the 9th century, and that is also when coffee would’ve started to be cultivated in Ethiopia.
 Although the discovery of coffee brewing may not have been as quick or simple as the monk’s methods, it is believed that coffee was chewed as energy balls before being turned into a beverage in Ethiopia.

-Ever since the 16th century, coffee spread around the Islamic world, to soon take over the whole word over the next couple of centuries.
+Ever since the 16th century, coffee spread around the Islamic world, to soon take over the whole world over the next couple of centuries.
 Coffee has been present in Ethiopia for centuries and consumed for as long – that goes to show how coffee has been important for the country for so long.

 The weight of coffee in Ethiopia’s economy

 Coffee is the heart of Ethiopia’s economy: exportation of Arabica accounts for 30% of the country’s revenues, and the industry employed nearly 20% of the population in 2018.
 In 2015, 525,000 hectares of coffee were cultivated in Ethiopia.
 In 2017, it is estimated that Ethiopia produced around 470 000 tons of green coffee and the aim of the government is to produce 1.8 million tons by 2024.